jnyfah/Shortest-Route/README.md

 2. Dependency management
 3. Continuos Integration

-- ### JSON for Modern C++ :

-  [JSON for Modern C++](https://json.nlohmann.me/) is a c++ json library, with an intuitive syntax, trivial integration, memory efficient and speeds up development by adding JSON support with a single header.

 - ### Webassembly :
 [WebAssembly](https://webassembly.org/) also known as WASM (web assembly state machine) is not just a programming language or instruction set, it is also a compilation target for other languages to compile to, as well as a language in itself.
 WASM is augmentation of the abilities of JS by allowing other languages to operate in the browser, it executes binary code in the browser.